nojsja/electron-re/README.md

 global.ipcUploadProcess.setMaxInstanceLimit(number);
 ```

-#### VI.
-Instruction 4: ProcessHost
+#### VII.
+Instruction 5: ProcessHost
 -----
 > Used in Nodejs/Electron project, working with ChildProcessPool.

-In `Instruction 3`, We already know how to create a sub-process pool and send request using it.
+In `Instruction 4`, We already know how to create a sub-process pool and send request using it.
 Now let's figure out how to registry a task and handle process messages in a sub process(created by ChildProcessPool constructor with param - `path`).

 Using `ProcessHost` we will no longer pay attention to the message sending/receiving between main process and sub processes.
 Just declaring a task with a unique service-name and put your processing code into a function.
 And remember that if the code is async, return a Promise instance instead.